holgerl/3d-visualization-workshop/tasks/task1.md

 renderer.render(scene, camera);
 ```

 There will not be a lot to see, because we don't have any objects in the scene.
-But if you get a black screen without errors, you have probably done everything correctly.
+But if you get a black screen without errors in the devtools console, you have probably done everything correctly.

 ## Hello Cube!

 Our first task will be to get a cube up on the screen.
 The cube is an object, and most objects in `three.js` consist of a geometry and a material.
 The geometry defines the shape of the object, and the material defines the looks.

-The simplest object type is the `Mesh`](https://threejs.org/docs/index.html#api/objects/Mesh).
+The simplest object type is the [`Mesh`](https://threejs.org/docs/index.html#api/objects/Mesh).
 It consists of lot of triangles; and as we know, WebGL loves triangles.
 We are going to use `Mesh` to make our cube.

 We need a geometry, and `three.js` has a neat class ready to use called [`BoxGeometry`](https://threejs.org/docs/#api/geometries/BoxGeometry).
 This class takes three values (height, width and depth) and returns a geometry representing a box with these dimensions.
 Play around with the parameters and see the results.